ChrisIdema/snowflake/README.md

 # explanation

-plate snow flake generation using ascii art

-1 branch is generated, the other branches are copies that are rotated
+1 branch is generated, the other 5 branches are copies that are rotated by 60 degree increments

-1 branch is max 60 degrees wide, so 30 degrees on each side there is no 30 degree ascii char so a 30 degree line has to be approximated
+1 branch is max 60 degrees wide, so 30 degrees on each side

 a rectangular grid is used, both height and with are odd length so that there is an exact center the height in rows is lower than the width in columns since the character grid is not square

-grid has odd length size so there is a center the center is marked with a `~`
+the center is marked with a `~`

 coordinates are normalized to `[-1,1]`